snowgears/ThreadingC/REPORT.md

 ## Test Files

 #### test_queue.c
-This test file is supposed to test the queue implementation.
+This test file simply tests our queue implementation by queueing and dequeueing

-#### uthread_hello.c
-This test file is supposed to test the basic thread creation implementation.
+from the queue and then asserting that the changes are correct.

 #### uthread_yield.c
-This test file is supposed to test the yield implementation.
+This test file tests if the yielding of threads works correctly.
+It calls yield
+every time a new thread is created so everything is enqueued as it is created.
+This allowed us to see that yielding threads would run the next thread in the
+queue and allow execution of each one to finish as it is supposed to.

 #### uthread_join.c
-This test file is supposed to test the join implementation.
+This test file simply tests that joining threads will allow for them to yeild and
+wait for the return value in order to store it.
+This particular file joins the
+main thread with thread 1, which in turn creates a thread 2.
+Main then finishes
+last as it yields and stores the result of thread 1 within its control block.

 #### test_preempt.c
 This test file is supposed to test the preemption and disable preemption